Clickwrap Licence Agreement

 (c) the Second Party is subject to any Insolvency Event.

-12.3 coreplus may terminate these terms immediately on written notice to you if you, being a firm or partnership, are dissolved.
+13.3 coreplus may terminate these terms immediately on written notice to you if you:

 (a) at any time by giving coreplus 30 days’ notice in writing; or